1st1/async_pep/pep-async.rst

    this PEP.

 It is a ``SyntaxError`` to use ``await`` outside of an ``async`` function.

+A new function is added to ``types`` module: ``asyncdef(gen)``.
+It adds ``CO_ASYNC`` bit to the passed generator's code object, so that it can be awaited on in async functions.
+This is how all asyncio code and its libraries will automatically benefit from this proposal.

 Asynchronous Context Managers and "async with"